-The documentation you submitted shows that in 2016 you had an annual household income of \$27,737.00, which is 233.48% of the applicable FPL.
-This amount, if expected to be comparable in 2017, suggests a higher expected annual household income, not a decrease.
-Although, these amounts are higher than what you attested to in your December 5, 2016 application, you remain eligible for an advance payment of the premium tax credit and cost sharing reductions at either income level.
-Since, there is no change in your eligibility, a special enrollment period cannot be granted on this basis.
+The documentation you submitted, bi-weekly paystubs, shows that your 2017 expected annual gross household income is \$70,265.26, which is 247.06% of the applicable FPL.
+These amounts reflect an increase in expected 2017 income, rather than a decrease.
+Although, these amounts are higher than what you attested to in your January 18, 2017 application, your spouse remains eligible for an advance payment of the premium tax credit and cost sharing reductions at either income level.
+Since, there is no change in your spouse's eligibility, a special enrollment period cannot be granted on this basis.

-The credible evidence of record indicates that, since the open enrollment period closed on January 31, 2017, no other triggering events have occurred that would qualify you for a special enrollment period.
+The credible evidence of record indicates that, since the open enrollment period closed on January 31, 2017, no other triggering events have occurred that would qualify your spouse for a special enrollment period.

-Therefore, NYSOH properly denied your request for a special enrollment period to enroll in a health plan and the February 16, 2017 denial of a special enrollment period is AFFIRMED.
+Therefore, NYSOH properly denied your request for a special enrollment period to change your spouse's health plan and the May 25, 2017 denial of a special enrollment period is AFFIRMED.

-Lastly, at the end of a tax year, a person who elects to take APTC to help pay for the cost of an insurance premium must file a tax return to reconcile any differences between the amount of income the person reported to NYSOH and their actual gross income for that year, which may result in a tax credit or reduction in tax liability if the full amount of APTC to which that person is entitled is not taken throughout the year.
+As to the amount of APTC to which you are entitled, at the end of a tax year, a person who elects to take the APTC to help pay for the cost of an insurance premium must file a tax return to reconcile any differences between the amount of income the person reported to NYSOH and their actual gross income for that year, which may also result in a tax credit or reduction in tax liability if the full amount of APTC to which a person is entitled is not taken throughout the year.
 Conversely, if a person received more APTC than their maximum entitlement, based on gross income, they might owe the excess as an additional income tax liability.
+Therefore, the amount of APTC to which your spouse was entitled can be reconciled at the time you file your 2017 federal income tax return.